 3. Make a Travel Journal

 What better way to feel like you are on vacation (besides actually traveling) than reminiscing over past family trips.
-The kids and I will be creating a travel journal together from our recent trip to Orange Lake Resort.
+The kids and I will be creating a travel journal together from our last trip to Orange Lake Resort.

 Print out your favorite pictures to include, and give each member of the family a different color pen to write their favorite vacation memories in the journal.